-The design of new developments should reflect the character of the locality to ensure a positive contribution to the surrounding natural and built environment and residential amenity.
+The design of new developments should promote the character of the locality to ensure that the development positively contributes to the surrounding natural and built environment and residential amenity, without discouraging originality, innovation or initiative.

-The design and layout of proposed development should take into account the following:
+The design and layout of proposed developments must demonstrate that the following have been carefully considered and addressed within the proposal:

-- (i) Accessibility, particularly alternatives to the private car; - (ii) Existing and proposed public rights of way; - (iii) Boundary treatment and landscaping within the development; - (iv) Retention of trees, woodland and other important landscape features; - (v) Car parking; - (vi) Density; - (vii) Local open space requirements including the provision of greenspace, play space, private and communal gardens, allotments and other types of open space, as appropriate, based on the most up-to-date Open Space Study; - (viii) Impact on the natural environment including sites of nature conservation importance, and on the historic environment including Conservation Areas and Listed Buildings, archaeological sites and the wider historic landscape; - (ix) Overlooking, privacy and visual amenity; - (x) Relationship to existing and nearby buildings; - (xi) Scale and form; - (xii) Textual Concept Statements; and - (xiii) Village Design Statements and Parish Plans, where applicable.
+- (i) Accessibility, particularly promoting alternatives to the private car; - (ii) Integration of existing and proposed public rights of way; - (iii) Adequate boundary treatment and landscaping within the development; - (iv) Retention of trees, woodland and other important landscape features in accordance with Policies DM25 and DM26; - (v) Sufficient car parking in accordance with Policy DM30; - (vi) Suitable density for the locality in line with Policy DM2; - (vii) Local open space requirements including the provision of greenspace, play space, private and communal gardens, allotments and other types of open space, based on the most up-to-date Open Space Study: - (viii) Impact on the natural environment including sites of nature conservation importance, and on the historic environment including Conservation Areas and Listed Buildings, archaeological sites and the wider historic landscape; - (ix) Avoiding overlooking, ensuring privacy and promoting visual amenity; - A positive relationship with existing and nearby buildings in accordance with Policy DM3; - (xi) A scale and form appropriate to the locality in line with Policy DM3; - (xii) Compliance with textual Concept Statements; and - (xiii) Village Design Statements and Parish Plans, where applicable.